Disney releases Howl's Moving Castle (already a hit in Japan) to U.S. theaters. An

 "The Elegant Captain Hook."

 Walt Disney Pictures releases Benji the Hunted in theaters.
+About a courageous canine

 Forest Of No Return - Hal Willner Presents The Vintage Disney Songbook takes